eclipse-che/che-docs/release-notes/rn-6.16.0.md

 ---

-## An ability to run Che Server with K8s/OS infrastructure on https with a self-signed certificate
+## Run Eclipse Che over https with a self-signed certificate

 ![Che_on_https](https://www.eclipse.org/che/docs/images/workspaces/chrome_cert.png)

-Added an ability to run Che Server with K8s/OS infrastructure on https with a self-signed certificate.
-It is needed to create secret with a self-signed certificate and Che Server will configure internal communication for itself.
+Security is increasingly important for web services, and many Eclipse Che users would like to ensure communication between the Che server and client is encrypted and authenticated.
+In previous versions, it was not possible to start workspaces in Eclipse Che if your container platform was using a self-signed certificate.
+In this release, we have added that ability.
+The Che administrator can enable this feature by creating a secret with the certificate, and configuring the server to ensure that the certificate is used by the Che server.

-More about it see https://www.eclipse.org/che/docs/che-6/openshift-config.html#https-mode---self-signed-certs
+For more information, see https://www.eclipse.org/che/docs/che-6/openshift-config.html#https-mode---self-signed-certs

 Links to PRs:
 [https://github.com/eclipse/che/pull/12089](https://github.com/eclipse/che/pull/12089)